yksun/TAMP/README.md

 <a id="input-data-recommendations"></a>
 ## Input Data Recommendations

-TAMP is best suited to long-read data, especially PacBio HiFi reads, for small eukaryotic genomes.
+TACO is best suited to long-read data, especially PacBio HiFi reads, for small eukaryotic genomes.
 For publication-quality benchmarking:

 - Use public datasets with stable accession numbers.
 - Report the source of all third-party datasets.